-The Hills Football League Inc. opposes all forms of harassment, discrimination and bullying.
+The South Australian Women's League opposes all forms of harassment, discrimination and bullying.

 This includes treating or proposing to treat someone less favourably because of a particular characteristic; imposing or intending to impose an unreasonable requirement, condition or practice which has an unequal or disproportionate effect on people with a particular characteristic; or any behaviour that is offensive, abusive, belittling, intimidating or threatening - whether this is face-to-face, indirectly or via communication technologies such as mobile phone and computers.